 Second, it expands where these foods can be sold.
-The updated law allows sales anywhere that is directly to a consumer within the state, including out of a home (whether by pickup or delivery) and online.
+The updated law allows sales anywhere that is directly to a consumer within the state, including out of a home (whether by pickup or delivery).
 Wholesales, such as to grocery stores and restaurants, are prohibited.
 Items must be sold directly to the consumer.

 “Home-based processor” means a person who in his or her home, produces or processes non-potentially hazardous foods, including but not limited to dried herbs, spices, nuts, candy, dried grains, whole fruit and vegetables, mixed-greens, jams, jellies, sweet sorghum syrup, preserves, fruit butter, bread, fruit pies, cakes, or cookies and who has a gross income of no more than sixty thousand dollars ($60,000) annually from the sale of the products.

 Please be advised that canning is still not allowed under the new law, unless you are a farmer and follow specific guidelines.

 Home baking is just that: baking goods, such as cookies, cakes and muffins, in a home kitchen.
 Home kitchens can legally be businesses in the United States.